• Skip to primary navigation

 Instructions

-4. In a small bowl, create a slurry by whisking together the cornstarch and the remaining 2 tablespoons of apple cider together.
+3. In a small bowl, create a slurry by whisking together the cornstarch and the remaining 2 tablespoons of apple cider.

-5. Pour the cornstarch slurry into the apples and stir together until dissolved.
-Continue cooking until the mixture is thickened, about 1-2 minutes.
+4. Pour the cornstarch slurry into the apples and stir together until melted and combined.
+Continue cooking until the apple mixture is thickened, 1 to 2 minutes.

-6. Remove from heat and stir in the vanilla and butter.
+5. Remove the pot from the heat and stir in the butter and vanilla.
 Let the apple mixture cool completely, preferably overnight.
+(If cooling overnight, transfer to the refrigerator.)

-9. Roll out the puff pastry on a floured surface (remember, you are only using half of the batch if you've made this rough puff recipe) to about ⅛” thickness, or about a 10” by 15” rectangle.
-Cut out six 4.5” squares.
+8. Roll out the puff pastry on a floured surface (remember, you are only using half of the batch if you've made this rough puff recipe) to about ⅛-inch thickness, or about a 10x15-inch rectangle.
+Cut out six 4.5-inch squares.
 (See note about using store-bought puff pastry)

-14. Remove them from the oven, and let them cool slightly before transferring to a cooling rack.
+14. Bake the chilled turnovers until evenly puffed and lightly golden, 25 to 30 minutes.
+Remove from the oven and let cool slightly before transferring to a wire rack.

 Notes

 The apple filling must be completely cooled before filling the turnovers.
 Steaming hot filling in butter pastry always equals a disaster.
-So be sure to plan ahead of time.
+So be sure to plan ahead.
 You likely will have some leftover filling.
 You can enjoy any leftovers over ice cream or yogurt.
 It also freezes well.
 Or you can make additional turnovers!

 Making a glaze can sometimes be a bit of trial and error, unless you are using a scale to measure your ingredients.
 If your glaze is too thin, simply add in a tablespoon more powdered sugar at a time.
 If it’s too thick, add in more cider.